Ancient Peru & Machu Picchu Tour with Mary Rose11 days Nature & Wildlife

 Later, get to know your Tour Director and fellow travelers at a welcome dinner.

-Day 3: Free day in Lima
+Day 3: Free time in Lima

 Included meals: Breakfast